-

 If you prefer a standard combined pill that does not have changing hormone levels, you can try a pill like Microgynon 30.

-The mini pill, or progesterone only pill, is just as effective as a combined pill.
-If you cannot take oestrogen containing products, the mini pill may be a perfect alternative for you.
+The mini pill, or progesterone-only pill, is just as effective as a combined pill.
+If you cannot take oestrogen-containing products, the mini pill may be a perfect alternative for you.

-You do not need to take a pill free break with the mini pill as you will continuously take a pill every day in each 28 day cycle.
-ZAVA has a wide range of progesterone only pills, including Cerelle.
+You do not need to take a pill-free break with the mini pill as you will continuously take a pill every day in each 28-day cycle.
+ZAVA has a wide range of progesterone-only pills, including Cerelle.

-There are several other types of contraceptive methods, including patches, the implant or the coil.
-Our guide on types of contraception explains these methods in detail to help you make the right choice for yourself.
+➤ Our guide on types of contraception explains these methods in detail to help you make the right choice for yourself.

 -